-No habitat vegetation will be lost due to the construction of the proposed lattice mast as the site is already completely transformed.
+No habitat vegetation will be lost due to the construction of the proposed monopole mast as the site is already completely transformed.

-Electricity supply will be from Eskom and no new roads will be constructed as an existing access road will be utilised to gain access to the proposed sit.
+Electricity supply will be from the municipality and no new roads will be constructed as an existing access road will be utilised to gain access to the proposed sit.

-A lattice mast is considered the preferred alternative as it can hold the necessary amount of equipment from various service providers, reducing the need to erect more masts in the vicinity for coverage.
+A monopole mast is considered the preferred alternative as it can hold the necessary amount of equipment from various service providers, reducing the visual impact on the area.